bobbysebolao/FAC_guidebook2.0/README.md

   - Server side - check that username is present in db, then check that the hash of the input matches that user's hashed password!

   - Post form validation (everything we had in there last week...)

+## Test for server side and database SEPERATELY!